-6. Signaling Pathways Mediating Adaptive growth
+VI.
+Signaling Pathways Mediating Adaptive growth

-Pathways regulating cell size
+A. Pathways regulating cell size

-The primary pathway regulating adaptive cell size growth is centered on the mechanistic target of rapamycin complex 1 (mTORC1) (31, 65, 156).
+The primary pathway regulating adaptive cell size growth is centered on the mechanistic target of rapamycin complex 1 (mTORC1) (36, 75, 171).
 This pathway was discovered in yeast where TOR1 and TOR2 were identified as the targets for the macrolide rapamycin which was isolated from a soil bacterium discovered on Rapa Nui (Easter Island) and found to inhibit growth.
-Mammals have one form of TOR named mTOR (m originally stood for mammalian but now for mechanistic) which forms two distinct complexes; mTORC1 being primarily related to growth and is sensitive to rapamycin while mTORC2 regulates the actin cytoskeleton and is relatively insensitive to Each complex has a number of rapamycin. additional regulatory proteins.
-TORC1 contains six known proteins with the scaffolding protein raptor, and the inhibitory protein, proline-rich Akt substrate of 40 kDa (Pras40) being unique to mTORC1.
-Other subunits are shared with mTORC2 which also contains its own unique protein, rictor. mTOR the catalytic subunit is a 280 that belongs kDa protein to the phosphoinositide 3-kinase related kinase family and contains multiple domains including one binding FKBP-12, the receptor for both FK506 and rapamycin.
+Mammals have one form of TOR named mTOR (m originally stood for mammalian but now for mechanistic) which forms two distinct complexes; mTORC1 being primarily related to growth and is sensitive to rapamycin while mTORC2 regulates the actin cytoskeleton and is relatively insensitive to rapamycin.
+Each complex has a number of additional regulatory proteins.
+TORC1 contains six known proteins with the scaffolding protein Raptor, and the inhibitory protein, proline-rich Akt substrate of 40 kDa (Pras40) being unique to mTORC1.
+Other subunits including DEP-domain-containing mTOR interacting protein (Deptor), a negative regulator of mTOR and mammalian lethal with sec13 protein 8 (mLST8) and are shared with mTORC2 which also contains its own unique protein, Rictor. mTOR the catalytic subunit is a 280 kDa protein that belongs to the phosphoinositide 3-kinase related kinase family and contains multiple domains including one binding FKBP-12, the receptor for both FK506 and rapamycin.
 The mTORC1 pathway integrates input from growth factors, energy status, oxygen, and amino acids.
-When these are present mTORC1 stimulates protein synthesis, lipid synthesis, cell cycle progression and inhibits autophagy (65, 130).
+When these are present mTORC1 stimulates protein synthesis, lipid synthesis, nucleotide synthesis, cell cycle progression and inhibits autophagy (75, 143).

-A diagram of the pathway as known for pancreatic acinar cells is shown without all details in Fig 6.
+A diagram of the pathway as known for pancreatic acinar cells is shown without all details in Figure 6.

 Figure 6.
 Schematic drawing of mTORC1 signaling pathway in pancreatic acinar cells.
+The major hormonal stimulants are CCK and insulin.

 The CCK1 receptor, M3 muscarinic receptors and insulin and other growth factor receptors all activate phosphatidyl inositol 3-kinase (PI3-K).
 PI3-K phosphorylates and activates Akt also known as PKB which phosphorylates and inactivates the tuberous sclerosis complex (TSC).
 In other cells hypoxia and low cellular energy status are known to activate TSC through REDD and AMPK respectively.
-The TSC complex inhibits activation of the G protein Rheb which when liganded by GTP activates TORC1 (68).
-This activation process in cells that have been studied involves migration to the surface of lysosomes and is the site where amino acids, especially leucine and arginine activate TORC1 by a process involving a number of other proteins (3, 15).
-TORC1 in pancreatic acinar cells is known to be activated by branched chain amino acids (121).
+The TSC complex inhibits activation of the G protein Rheb which when liganded by GTP activates TORC1 (78).
+This activation process in cells that have been studied involves migration to the surface of lysosomes which is the site where amino acids, especially leucine and arginine activate TORC1 by a process involving a number of other proteins (5, 18).
+TORC1 in pancreatic acinar cells is known to be activated by branched chain amino acids (134).
+Moreover, in acini incubated in amino acid free media, basal TORC1 activity declines to near zero and cannot be activated by CCK (Crozier, S, and Williams, JA; unpublished data).

 The best characterized substrates of TORC1 are ribosomal protein S6 kinase (S6K) 1 and initiation factor 4E binding protein 1 (4E-BP1).
-S6K1 phosphorylates a number of substrates including ribosomal small subunit (S6) while 6 phosphorylation of 4E-BP1 releases IF4E which binds the 5' cap on mRNA to initiate cap dependent translation which accounts for about 90% of mRNA species.
-Both of these events are readily demonstrable in intact pancreas and pancreatic acini in response to CCK, growth factors and amino acids (11, 12, 20, 121).
-A third action in acini contributing to protein synthesis is the activation of elongation factor 2 (eEF2) (122).
+S6K1 phosphorylates a number of substrates including subunit (S6) ribosomal small 6 while phosphorylation of 4E-BP1 releases IF4E which binds the 5' cap on mRNA to initiate cap dependent translation which accounts for about 90% of mRNA Both of these events are readily species. demonstrable in intact pancreas and pancreatic acini in response to CCK, growth factors and amino acids (13, 14, 24, 134).
+A third action in acini contributing to protein synthesis is the activation of elongation factor 2 (eEF2) (135).